 Residue (dir.
-Alex-Garcia Lopez, 2015) – After a massive explosion in the city centre, photographer Jennifer Preston uncovers a government conspiracy and more unsettlingly, the paranormal.
+Alex-Garcia Lopez, 2015) – After a massive explosion in the city centre, photographer Jennifer Preston uncovers a massive government conspiracy and unexpectedly, the paranormal.

 Don’t expect a fast-paced thriller with a perfect resolution.
-Residue is a slow-burning albeit promising pilot, made to build anticipation for what is to come.
+Residue is a slow-burning but promising pilot, made to build anticipation for what is to come.

-Make no mistake.
 Residue is excessively drawn out, and maddeningly inconclusive.
 That doesn’t mean it is not worth a watch.
-Set in a dystopian near-future, the aspiring Black Mirror episode is a plodding yet assured pilot that promises things can only get better from here.
+Set in a dystopian near-future, the aspiring Black Mirror episode is a plodding yet assured pilot that promises things will only get better from here.

 One such cynic is photographer Jennifer Preston (Natalia Tena), who first notices a rising trend in suicides, then the ghostly shadows in her pictures of the victims.
 Realising the coincidental timeline, she believes that the sudden string of deaths may very well be connected to the explosion.